 National Coloring Day – September 14th – is a holiday that celebrates the freeing, thrilling, and creative art of coloring.
 For our purposes, we’ll say “coloring” is anything using a crayon/colored pencil/colored pen/paint/etc. to add color to a work of art.
 Celebrate this playful holiday by trying a few of the ideas below!

 Create your own coloring page.

 Websites like www.poshcoloringstudio.com allow you to upload digital photos to be converted into coloring pages.
-While these are great for personal usage, they also make thoughtful presents for younger family members.
+Not only are these great for personal use, but they also make thoughtful presents for younger family members.

 Throw a coloring event.

 Coloring can be a calming exercise.
 If the end of summer has you feeling frazzled, invite some friends over to your apartment at Adams Crossing to color and de-stress over crayons, herbal tea, and aromatic candles.
-There are even adult coloring books filled with intricate designs and mandalas that you can frame and use as apartment decorations.
+Furthermore, there are adult coloring books filled with intricate designs and mandalas that you can frame and use as decorations.

 Donate coloring books.